 The length of time between times I’d try to operate the slide was so great the first year of ownership that I’d forget what I’d done the time before to get them working, each time it’s seemed to be slightly different.
 Like the 2nd time, I crawled under and inspected the controller under the driver’s side of the dash.
-And found a 2 wire connector that wasn’t connected properly.
-With printing on the controller, “Slide Switch”.
-Reconnected that, and the slides start working.
+And found a 2 wire connector that wasn’t connected properly, though I could have bumped it crawling around down there.
+There was printing on the controller, “Slide Switch”.
+Reconnected that loose connector, and the slides start working.

 The next time, checked that connector right off and it was fine.
 Went out to the controller under the slide shown above, and whacked things with a rubber mallet.
 And the slides worked again.
 Hmmm.
 Seems that I’ll have to check the solenoid that operates the slides soon, once I figure out which one it is.

 But as of yet, I haven’t figured out what’s wrong with the slides…I just know that sometimes, vibration will get them to work.
 So until I have removed and cleaned or replaced the solenoid, I’ll have to whack things with my rubber mallet.
 I do so enjoy doing that.